niflylab/TACI_CalciumImagingPlugin/README.md

 ## Troubleshooting

 ### RENAME
-1) Make sure you choose the correct folder.
+1) Make sure to choose the correct folder.
 Do not enter the folder when choosing it.
 Just highlight it within it's enclosing folder.
 2) Make sure there is no comma in the file name.
 3) This analysis is case sensitive.
-Make sure your case is correct.
+Make sure the case is correct.
-4) Include any _ that are present in your name.
-For example if you name is *Neuron0to2_t01_z01.tif* both t-position and z_position inputs should have an underscore *_t* and *_z*
+4) Include any _ that are present in the file names.
+For example if the file name is *Neuron0to2_t01_z01.tif* both t-position and z_position inputs should have an underscore: *_t* and *_z*
 5) The number of digits, even if they are just 0's should be indicated for the max value.
 For example if this file shows the maximum t-position *Neuron0to2_t010_z01.tif*, the value for t_position should be "010".
 This is common with Nikon naming where there are more digits in the name than the maximum number of files.
 6) The channel and phase preceding text would not include the letter.
 Both the letter and value should be added into the parameter value column.
 Preceding text would include something like an underscore.
 7) Make sure that the order set matches the name.
 8) If there are missing files, the function will skip the files and state that files were missing.

 ### ORGANIZE
-1) Make sure you choose the correct folder.
+1) Make sure to choose the correct folder.
 Do not enter the folder when choosing it.
 Just highlight it within its enclosing folder.
 2) Make sure there is no comma in the name.
 If there is, either edit or make a params.csv file with the correct filename and proper parameters.
-3) Make sure your params.csv is correct.
+3) Make sure the *params.csv* is correct.
-4) Make sure you are not missing any files.
+4) Make sure there are no missing any files.

 ### EXTRACT
-1) Make sure you choose the correct folder.
+1) Make sure to choose the correct folder.
 Do not enter the folder when choosing it.
 Just highlight it within its enclosing folder.
-2) Make sure to change the Number of T Positions to a value in the range of T Positions in your data.
+2) Make sure to change the Number of T Positions to the maximum value of t positions in your data.
 3) Make sure the Background_list.csv is correct for this set of data.
-The number of mean intensity files for each neuron must match the number of values in the corresponding row.
+The number of mean intensity files for each neuron must match the number of values for corresponding neurons.
 4) Make sure there are no spaces before or after "Neuron #". " Neuron #", "Neuron # ", and " Neuron # " will give an error.
 5) Make sure there are no empty values entered.

 ### MERGE
-1) Make sure you choose the correct folder.
+1) Make sure to choose the correct folder.
 Do not enter the folder when choosing it.
 Just highlight it within its enclosing folder.
-2) Make sure to change the Number of T Positions to a value in the range of T Positions of your data.
+2) Make sure to change the Number of T Positions to the maximum value of t positions in the data.